alexrutar/goofspiel-simulator/README.md

 One can find a description of the card game on the [Wikipedia page for Goofspiel](https://en.wikipedia.org/wiki/Goofspiel#Game_play).

 ## Goofspiel Strategies
+This program is designed to be run with Python 3.7, though it will likely work with Python 3.5+.

 In this implementation, strategies are rules which are implemented as below.
 For each pair of strategies, a series of `n` games are played, where `n` is an unknown horizon (but usually set to 100).
 Strategies are allowed to maintain state between games of a series, but a new instance will be created for every series.